sinedied/svelte-web-components-template/README.md

 By default this template will build all components into a single module.

-If you prefer to build each component into its own module, you can do so by editing `rollup.config.js` and setting the `bundleComponents` option to `false`.
+If you prefer to build each component into its own module, you can do so by setting the environment variable `BUNDLE_COMPONENTS` to `false`, or editing `vite.config.js` and setting the `bundleComponents` option to `false`.

-Then you also need to replace the content of `lib/index.js` with:
+Then you also need to replace the content of `packages/lib/index.ts` with:

 ```js
 export default () => {